 Despite the apparent failure of the government in its negotiating tactics and the rapid deterioration of the economy SYRIZA retains its support among the electorate.
-All opinion polls indicate that if early elections are held SYRIZA will probably win an outright majority.
+All opinion polls indicate that if early elections are held SYRIZA will probable win an outright majority.
 This is largely due to two factors: First, they have not enacted yet any new austerity measures while they pretend to negotiate with the creditors in order to get a hard bargain.
 Second, they have as opposition the two parties (ND and PASOK) with discredited leaders which have not yet resigned following their defeat last January.
 The centre of politics has not yet been revived and POTAMI remains a marginal political force unable to persuade voters for its longterm dynamism.

-At the present conjecture SYRIZA dominates the political scene and even after a Graccident they might be able to survive blaming the creditors and their local supporters.
+At the present conjecture SYRIZA dominates the political scene and even after a possible Greccident they might be able to survive blaming the creditors and their local supporters.
 They have proved very efficient in the blame game and recently they have turned their guns towards the Governor of the Bank of Greece the respectable Mr. Stournaras.
 He is probably the last remaining hurdle before they get full control of all the levers in the economic system damaging even more the credibility of the economy.
+SYRIZA is afraid of the possibility that Mr. Y. Stournaras might resign his post and lead the opposition.
+Hence the attacks have been especially venomous.